jeansantana/react-native-app/README.md

 # react-native-app

-This app is meat to improve my skills on react native.
+This app is meant to improve my skills on react native.